3 Important Questions To Ask Before a Chess Move

 6. Anticipate bottlenecks

-Sandra Aamodt, Ph.D., is a neuroscientist based in Northern California and a coauthor of Welcome to Your Child’s Brain: How the Mind Grows From Conception to College (~ $26, amazon.com).
+Sandra Aamodt, Ph.D., is a neuroscientist, who is based in Northern California and a coauthor of Welcome to Your Child’s Brain: How the Mind Grows From Conception to College (~ $26, amazon.com).

 One of the most influential books about children ever published, Nurture Shock offers a radical perspective on children that tosses a library’s worth of conventional wisdom.
 Why are kids – even those from the best of homes – still undisciplined and aggressive?
 The answer is found in a rethinking of parental conflict, discipline, television’s unexpected influence, and social dominance.